microsoft/vscode-docs/docs/languages/python.md

 ![Status bar showing no selected Python interpreter](images/python/no-interpreter-selected-statusbar.png)

 The selected environment is used for IntelliSense, auto-completions, linting, formatting, and any other language-related feature.
-It is also activated when you run or debug Python in a terminal.
+It is also activated when you run or debug Python in a terminal, or when you create a new terminal with the **Terminal: Create New Terminal** command.

 To change the current interpreter, which includes switching to conda or virtual environments, select the interpreter name on the Status Bar or use the **Python: Select Interpreter** command.